basgren/railways/README.md

 ## Building the Plugin

-1. Copy and rename file build.properties.example to build.properties.
+1. Copy and rename file `build.properties.example` to `build.properties`.

-2. Edit this file and set its properties to point to your JDK, IntelliJ IDEA and RubyMine directories (see comments in build.properties).
+2. Edit this file and edit properties to match your environment (see comments in `build.properties` file).

 3. Open Ant tool window in IntelliJ IDEA and run 'all' task.
 Plugin jars will be placed into `release/railways-[version]/` directory.
-There are two versions of plugin are built: `railways.jar` - for RubyMine and `railways-idea.jar` - for IntelliJ IDEA.
+There are two versions of plugin: `railways.jar` for RubyMine and `railways-idea.jar` for IntelliJ IDEA.